Adorable design, off-road prowess, plenty of equipment

 What is it?

-Jimnys have extremely loyal buyers, but for every one potentially warded off by the new model going ‘fashion’, I’d wager it’s already won five new fans via social media who’s never have had it on their radar before.
+Jimnys have extremely loyal buyers, but for every one potentially warded off by the new model going ‘fashion’, we'd wager it’s won five new fans via social media who’d never have had it on their radar before.

 The old Jimny lasted an astonishing 20 years on sale.
 In those two decades, three things boomed in popularity: SUVs, downsizing, and retro.
 So the new Jimny, complete with its 1.5-litre petrol engine and functionally honest design, looks like a masterstroke.

 Yup.
 The Jimny is still based around a traditional steel, ladder frame chassis, but it gained a new, stiffer foundation for the car’s 2018 rebirth, supporting rigid front and rear axles with separate differentials, and a four-cylinder petrol engine with 100bhp and 95lb ft – not to mention 200cc more capacity than its predecessor.
 There is no turbo, no hybrid assistance, and no diesel.
 Suzuki never got round to confirming how quickly the 1.5-litre motor can haul all 1,135kg (1,090kg sans rear seats) of Jimny from 0-62mph, but if it’s under 12 seconds we’d be impressed, and buy the brave-shifting test driver a pint.

 That boxy phizzog will eventually stop bullying the air at 90mph, but of far more relevance are claims of 35.8mpg and 178g/km on the WLTP eco cycle.
 Very modest numbers for a small, lightweight simpleton in 2018, aren’t they?
 Efficiency perhaps isn’t the Jimny’s strong suit, and with that comes the elephant in the room – the fact that Suzuki suspended Jimny sales in Europe in 2020.
 It’s made a glorious return for 2021, but reclassified as a Light Commercial Vehicle – aka van – to sneak around regulations for just a little longer.
 But they're few and far between – the UK got 480 Jimnys in its first year on sale, or around three per dealer – and unless Suzuki can squeeze some electrification in there somewhere, its days seem numbered.